tektutor/tekton-jan-2023/Day6/README.md

 - but Kubernetes/OpenShift application will be able to securely access then and use it

-## Lab - Demonstrates ConfigMaps use
+## Lab - Demonstrates how to use ConfigMaps to store and retrieve application config info
 ```
 cd ~/tekton-jan-2023
 git pull